marcoscz1995/COMP-551/README.md

 Modified MNIST number prediction

-In this paper we exploit ResNet's increased accuracy to predict images on the modied MNIST data set.
+In this paper we exploit ResNet's increased accuracy to predict images on the modified MNIST data set.
 However, due to computational restrictions we are forced to look for novel ways to cut on computational costs while maintaining a desired level of accuracy.
-This accuracy-cost trade-o is addressed by the SE-block architectures that improve accuracy on shallower models at only a nominal increase in computational cost (Hu et al, 2018).
+This accuracy-cost trade-off is addressed by the SE-block architectures that improve accuracy on shallower models at only a nominal increase in computational cost (Hu et al, 2018).
 By including SE-blocks in our shallow networks we were able to achieve high levels of accuracy comparable to deeper networks while using less computational power.
 In particular, we explore the